cbkii/arrstack/README.md

    * It stops any existing Arr/qBittorrent services, creates folders, backups and config files, and **warns if `./arrconf/proton.auth` is missing**.
    * Store your **plain** Proton username (OpenVPN / IKEv2 Username and Password, no `+pmp` suffix); the script adds `+pmp` automatically for OpenVPN port forwarding.
+   * When a Gluetun API key already exists, the installer prints a masked preview (first/last four characters) and asks if you want to reuse it. **Press Enter to reuse** (default) or answer `n` to rotate.
+   * If `.env` and `gluetun/auth/config.toml` ever disagree about the key, the preflight warns you and normalises everything to the TOML value — Gluetun only reads that file, so this protects running stacks.

 4. Open the UIs (replace `<LAN_IP>` with your host's LAN IP; default `192.168.1.11`):